-The salinity of seawater varies from place to place.
+As mentioned previously, the salinity of seawater varies from place to place.
+What causes these variations?
 Although both water and dissolved substances constantly cycle into and out of the ocean, water cycles through much more rapidly than do the dissolved substances.
-In fact, so much water cycles through that, when measuring changes in salinity, it is not the amount of dissolved substances that changes; rather, it is the amount of water that changes.
+In fact, so much water cycles through that when measuring changes in salinity, it's not the amount of dissolved substances that changes; rather, it's the amount of water that changes.

-Shown here are two containers with equal amounts of dissolved substances, but different amounts of water.
-As demonstrated in the left container, when water cycles into seawater through precipitation, runoff, and melting icebergs, the concentration of dissolved substances decreases, lowering the overall salinity.
-As demonstrated in the right container, when water cycles out of the seawater through the formation of sea ice and evaporation, the concentration of dissolved substances increases, raising the overall salinity.
+Shown here are two containers filled with equal amounts of dissolved substances, but with different amounts of water.
+Which container do you think has the higher salinity?
+As demonstrated in the left container, when water cycles into seawater through precipitation, runoff, and melting icebergs, the concentration of dissolved substances decreases, thus lowering the overall salinity.
+As demonstrated in the right container, when water cycles out of the seawater through the formation of sea ice and evaporation, the concentration of dissolved substances increases, thus raising the overall salinity.